 There is no admission fee required to visit Rothenburg, and because it is not a very large village, it is easy to walk about and enjoy.

-- Here is a pre-built Google Search for accommodations in Rothenburg
+- Google Search Results list for "accommodations in Rothenburg"